Test setup of Recurring payments plugin

 - Enable Pause Mode and save changes.

-- Make sure your test Business listings have a billing email.
+- Make sure your test Business listing has a billing email.

 - You can use your own email for testing, but it should be different than the admin email.

-- Delete or mark ‘paid’ any outstanding or test invoices / orders.
+- Delete or mark ‘paid’ any outstanding or test invoices and/or orders.

-- If using the Member Manager plugin, check to make sure invoices were created and sent.
+- If using the Member Manager plugin, check to make sure an invoice was created and sent to the billing email.

-- If using the Member Manager Pro plugin, check to make sure orders were created and sent.
+- If using the WC Payments plugin, check to make sure an order was created and sent.

 - Once you are finished with testing, be sure to disable Pause Mode!